 Today, the area is a dense forest.
 Ruins of latrines still hide among the trees.
 There are also carved stones dedicated to the memory of those who did not survive the horrors of the camp.
 Stalag IVB also served as a Soviet Gulag and held German prisoners following the Second World War.

 Dearest Kathleen it’s now four months since I heard from you and I don’t think you are getting any from me but I’ll keep on dropping a line just in case one gets through.

 I’ve made you another remittance of £20 and I hope you get them both, that is, one from me for £15 and this last one for £20.
 When you get it give five to my mother and tell her to buy something for herself.
 Cheerio darling.
 All my love, Alex.

-Postcard sent from Stalag IVB on 3rd February 1945.
+Postcard sent from Stalag IVB, Germany on 3rd February 1945.

-Two months after the war ended, Sergeant Liggett was demobbed and returned to civilian life.
-Like many POWs, he was undernourished and was placed on a special diet.
-On his return to Portadown, he worked at Wilson’s Canning Factory on Castle Avenue.
-He would later work in the Post Office sorting office for 27 years until his retirement.
-After this, he briefly worked in security at Craigavon House until his 70s.
+Alex would later work in the local Post Office sorting office for 27 years until his retirement.
+After this, he worked for a short time in security at Craigavon House until his 70s.

-He was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
+Alexander Liggett was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
 He was also a member of Corcrain Purple Rocket LOL 339 and Kilmoriarty Royal Black Preceptory 267.
-Alexander Liggett lived at 12 Granville Square, Portadown with his wife Kathleen and son Joshua.
-He died aged 77 after an illness in Craigavon Area Hospital.
+In later life, he lived at 12 Granville Square, Portadown, Co.
+Armagh with his wife Kathleen and son Joshua.